 \item \emph{Pattern formation:} In the above item, we gave a chemical reaction that simply reduces the concentration of the reactant molecules.
-However, more complicated dynamics and patterns (such as oscillating reactions or travelling waves) can arise from chemical reactions.
+However, more complicated dynamics and patterns (such as oscillating reactions or traveling waves) can arise from chemical reactions.
 Assuming that molecules of type $\msA$ are used for communication, it has been suggested in \cite{PatternFormation} to fill the environment with molecules of type $\msB$ whose reaction with molecules of type $\msA$ produces such oscillating and propagating patterns.
 This may be utilized to increase the propagation range of the molecules (before they dissolve in the environment).
 The more complicated spatial-temporal patterns could increase the decoder's ability to distinguish amongst them; this can effectively increase the information capacity of the system.

 \item \emph{Simulating negative signals and ISI reduction:} Unlike electrical current and voltage that can take negative values, the density of molecules in an environment cannot go negative.
 Chemical reactions are proposed for simulating transmission of a negative signal by a molecular transmitter \cite{newadd1, Gold, IWCIT2016type}.
 For instance, authors of \cite{Gold} suggest using $\text{H}^{+}$ and $\text{OH}^{-}$ ions.
 Release of any of these ions reduces the concentration of the other one in the medium, and one can interpret release of $\text{H}^{+}$ ions as sending a positive, and release of $\text{OH}^{-}$ ions as sending a negative signal.
-Simulation of negative signals allows for design of precoders at the transmitter to combat the ISI (e.g. see \cite{IWCIT2016type}).
+Further, Simulation of negative signals allows for design of precoders at the transmitter to combat the ISI (e.g. see \cite{IWCIT2016type}).

-\item \emph{Relay Signal Amplification:} The degradation and attenuation of molecules limit the transmission distance between the transmitter and the receiver \cite{fekrirelay1}.
-Relaying is an approach to increase the range of communication; it is also observed in intracellular communication in nature.
-Authors in \cite{nakano2011repeater} describe a chemical reaction that amplifies the incoming signals.
-However, we point out that signal amplification may be also performed blindly in the medium; assume that the information molecule is of type $\msA$ and the relay releases a limited amount of molecules of type $\msB$ such that
+\item \emph{Relay signal amplification:} Authors in \cite{nakano2011repeater} describe a chemical reaction that amplifies the incoming signals.
+However, we point out that signal amplification may be also performed blindly in the medium; assume that the information molecule is of type $\msA$ and the relay releases a limited number of molecules of type $\msB$ such that